jessfraz/blog/content/post/defining-a-distinguished-enginner.md

 ### Value quality, performance, and security

 Great technical leaders value quality, performance, and security in what they build.
-They stay up to date on advancements in technology so that they might be able to use new techniques for better performance in their solutions.
+They stay up to date on advancements and research in technology so that they might be able to use new techniques for bettering their solutions.

 ### Value maintainability